 Over a year of work paid off in 2015 when we moved into what is still our current headquarters in Des Moines.
 Store, design studio, screen printing shop, and sub-leases tenants inside the space like Mars Cafe, Thelma's Treats, and Domestica.
 It is an awesome space to work in each day:

 Since 2015, we have continued to plug along steadily.
-We expanded our production to include a wood working shop (code named Gary) around the corner in Des Moines and we opened our second biggest store in Cedar Rapids in 2016:
+We expanded our production to include a wood working shop (code named Gary) south of downtown Des Moines and we opened our second biggest store in Cedar Rapids in 2016:

 It has been a wild ride that we hope continues into other cities, products, and projects.
 Though we have learned a deep appreciation for the communities we are in: none of this would be possible without the customers who shop here and support us.